• Skip to primary navigation

 Try one thing

+This holiday season, we hope that you have a chance to enjoy with your students.
+It can be simple to embrace the holiday season in math class.
 Don’t feel like you have to do a whole bunch of Christmas math activities.
 Just try one or two things.
-The kids will appreciate and you’ll have a little bit more Christmas cheer in your class.
+Students will appreciate and you’ll have a little bit more Christmas cheer in your class.

 Remember that it can really be quite simple to add some holiday cheer.
 Christmas themed assignments or bringing some Christmas stuff into your class goes a long ways.